gtogto/Udp_communication/README.md

-Android Ethernet/UDP Basic source for M2Tech App by.
+Android Ethernet/UDP Basic source for Raspberry Pi Server app by.
 GTO
 ===================================

 This Application for Udp communication between Android and Raspberry Pi